 Collision insurance covers damage to your vehicle in the event of a covered accident.
 Unlike liability insurance, which may cover damage to other vehicles or property, collision auto insurance may help to repair or replace your covered vehicle.
+Collision insurance also differs from comprehensive insurance, which only applies to covered accidents that do not involve another vehicle.

 The combination of a liability insurance policy and collision coverage will help reduce the risk of having to pay for repairs out of pocket in some vehicle accident situations, after your deductible payment.